mb0/xelf-go/doc/xelf-cmd.md

 Using the plugin system we can provide the same features as the daql repl.

 We currently load all plugins that we can find whenever a program is prepared.
 This is wasteful if all we do is evaluating simple expressions.
-We could use a xps meta file that declares all the xelf modules it provides.
+We could use a plugin manifest file that declares all the xelf module paths it provides.
 That way we could add a lazy module registry that only loads the plugins it needs once.
-It is also the case that dapgx provides all daql modules through its package dependencies.
-So we load the dapgx plugin we do not have to load the daql plugin too.
+It is also the case that plugins overlap: dapgx for example provides all daql modules through its package dependencies, so if we load the dapgx plugin we can skip loading the daql plugin.

+It would be great for daql qry backend providers to use modules in the same way.
+For now we can simply provide an empty module that ensures the provider is registered.

 Links
 -----

+ * https://pkg.go.dev/plugin go plugin package docs
  * https://appliedgo.net/plugins/ gives a good overview over external plugins in go
  * https://github.com/hashicorp/go-plugin is an implementation using net/rpc or grpc